Lesson

 Kaushal Vikas Mission

-Part of the national Pradhan Mantri Kaushal Vikas Yojana (PMKVY), it offers short-term training courses (150-300 hours) with placement linkages.
-UP is the largest beneficiary state.
+Part of the wider skill-development ecosystem, including Pradhan Mantri Kaushal Vikas Yojana (PMKVY), it offers short-term training courses with placement-oriented design.

 Industrial Training Institutes (ITIs) and Polytechnics

-UP has the highest number of ITIs in any state.
-Major government ITIs are located in Kanpur, Lucknow, Varanasi, Allahabad, and Agra.
+UP has one of the largest vocational training networks in India.
+Major government ITIs are located in Kanpur, Lucknow, Varanasi, Prayagraj, and Agra.

 Government Recruitment Bodies